 The MSc at Liverpool Hope has been designed to develop your analytical and problem solving skills, and has project work at its core.
 Mathematicians are needed in all areas of science and industry, and the skills they bring to those working environments can be invaluable.

 You will have the chance to work on your own project with guidance and support from experts in their respective fields.
 You will learn the skills necessary to be an efficient mathematician in industry and in academia.
-As well as learning these skills, you will also be taught a variety of mathematical topics from the familiar such as numerical methods and mathematical modelling, to the perhaps more unfamiliar such as cyber security and fractal geometry.
+As well as learning these skills, you will also be taught a variety of exciting mathematical topics.

 The curriculum is split up into three 60 credit courses – Core Mathematics, Additional Mathematics, and Mathematical Project.
 Core and Additional will run in terms 1 and 2, with the Mathematics Project running in the third term.